nishtha47/ETL_Project_Data/README.md

 	🔹 Steps:

-		Extract PatientName
+		1.Extract PatientName
-		Apply regex validation to check for special characters 📌 Expectation: No patient name should contain special characters.
+		2.Apply regex validation to check for special characters 📌 Expectation: No patient name should contain special characters.

 ✅ Scenario 5:*Validate ClaimAmount Greater Than Zero*